MASTER'S IN WOOD ARCHITECTURE AND CONSTRUCTION

 The curriculum includes a joint project between an architect and an engineer.
 This project is conducted as a competition based on a detailed specification from a public or private client.
 The project is presented to a jury composed of external members and Master's pathway instructors.
 An example project: an urban farm for the Grand Nancy Metropolis in collaboration with ENSAIA.
 Students in the program also participate in the "Les défis du Bois 3.0" event, held annually since January 2005 in Epinal (www.defisbois.fr).

 An internship in a company, architectural agency, engineering office, or laboratory complements the training.
 The internship starts in March and lasts for a minimum of 4 months.
-It culminates in a report and a defense.
+It culminates in a report and a viva.

-The course offerings can be supplemented by classes from various modules of the ENSTIB engineering program (à la carte).
+The course programme can be supplemented by classes from various modules of the ENSTIB engineering programme (customisable).

 TESTIMONIALS

-The ABC Master’s program was a very enriching experience in terms of project work.
+The ABC Master’s programme was a very enriching experience in terms of project work.
 I learned to work in a team with architects, and also, during the Wood Challenges, with skilled craftsmen.
 Collaborating with people from different educational backgrounds brought me a lot.
 I participated in the design of stations for URBANLOOP, and our team’s project was chosen by the jury.
-It’s very interesting to work with the vision of architects, who know how to meet a client’s demands, especially through aesthetics.
-This program proved to me that I am capable of overseeing a project both over time and while respecting technical constraints, organization, and aesthetic choices.
-Today, I am a site manager, but thanks to the ABC Master’s program, I know that I can adapt and have a different perspective on a project.
+It’s very interesting to work with the vision of architects, who know how to meet a client’s requirements, especially through aesthetics.
+This programme proved to me that I am capable of overseeing a project both over time and while respecting technical constraints, organisation, and aesthetic choices.
+Today, I am a site manager, but thanks to the ABC Master’s programme, I know that I can adapt and have a different perspective on a project.
 At ENSTIB, I received training aligned with my professional projects, but more importantly, I was able to learn in very good conditions, in a family-like atmosphere, with competent and caring professors.
 I had the chance to do several internships at the company where I currently work, and although I am from the South of France, I have chosen to stay in the Grand Est for now, and I feel good here.

 Lisa Gabriel